 Take some time to document these connections from leadership’s perspective.

-Introduce Elevate to teachers and facilitate a conversation where teachers make connections between the learning conditions and/or the use of target groups and school/district priorities.
+Introduce Elevate to teachers and facilitate a conversation where teachers make connections between the learning conditions and/or the use of focal groups and school/district priorities.

 Invite teachers to make predictions about the learning conditions that they are doing well on and the ones that they think will be areas for improvement.